Florida Workers' Compensation FAQs

 You don’t pay extra for Employer’s Liability coverage unless increased limits is selected.

 In general for FL, if they are in construction class, they must have WC if they have even one employee.
-For non-construction they would only be required to carry WC if they have 4 or more employees, even if they are all part time.
-It is worth noting that WC pays first of all coverages and part one has no limits while part two employers' liability does.
-Esp for lower rated classes like doctors offices or other main street business, when they do not have 4 employees that would require the WC coverage to be in place, they are crazy not to have it since WC is one of the best protections for them as employers against litigation on work place injuries.
+For non-construction they would only be required to carry WC if they have 4 or more employees, even if they are all part-time.
+It is worth noting that WC pays first of all coverages and part one has no limits while part two employers’ liability does.
+Esp for lower-rated classes like doctors’ offices or other main street businesses, when they do not have 4 employees that would require the WC coverage to be in place, they are crazy not to have it since WC is one of the best protection for them as employers against litigation on workplace injuries.
 Lastly, if they have the required # of employees, they should be warned that in FL, the state regularly sends out deputies from the dept of insurance to fine or shut down businesses out of compliance.

 Exemptions in FL must now be filed online: To file: Click Here